-Separately, we entered into warrant transactions, or the Warrants, whereby we sold warrants to acquire up to 7.8 million shares of our common stock, at a strike price of \$107.46 per share, subject to adjustment.
-We received aggregate proceeds of \$84.5 million from the sale of the Warrants.
-If the average market value per share of our common stock for the reporting period, as measured under the Warrants, exceeds the strike price of the Warrants, the Warrants will have a dilutive effect on our earnings per share.
+Separately, we entered into warrant transactions (the 2022 Warrants and 2018 Warrants, respectively, and collectively, the Warrants) with certain investment banks, whereby we sold warrants to acquire, subject to adjustment, the number of shares of our common stock shown in the table above.
+If the average market value per share of our common stock for the reporting period, as measured under the Warrants, exceeds the strike price of the respective Warrants, such Warrants would have a dilutive effect on our earnings per share to the extent we report net income.
 The Warrants are separate transactions and are not remeasured through earnings each reporting period.
-The Warrants are not part of the Notes or the Note Hedge, and have been accounted for as part of additional paid-in capital.
+The Warrants are not part of the Notes or Note Hedges, and have been accounted for as part of additional paid-in capital.